taviroquai/OSS-Independent-Evaluation-Model/README.md

 ```

 ## 3. Evaluation Exclusion Criteria
-A list of defined exclusion criteria should be published together with the ponderation weights.
+A list of defined exclusion criteria should be published together with weightings.

 ### 3.1 Example